Easy Balsamic Chicken

 Instructions

-- Add the oil, vinegar, honey, Dijon mustard, garlic, parsley, basil, oregano, salt and pepper to a gallon-sized freezer bag, seal, and shake.
-Either seal and refrigerate until ready to use, OR add 1.5-2 pounds chicken to the bag, seal, and squish around to make sure the chicken is covered in marinade.
-(Freezing instructions begin here.)
+- Make Marinade: Add the oil, vinegar, honey, Dijon mustard, garlic, parsley, basil, oregano, salt and pepper, and chicken to a gallon-sized freezer bag.
+Seal and squish around to make sure the chicken is covered in marinade and everything is combined.

 Notes/Tips